MartinThoma/MartinThoma.github.io/content/2016-10-20-average-distance-of-points.md

 </table>

-You can easily see that the average distance of two points gets less and less different from the maximal distance of two points.
+You can easily see that the average distance of two points gets less and less different from the observed maximal distance of two points.

 ## See also